bonitasoft/bonita-doc/md/specify-cpu-cores.md

 For example:

-* For Windows: `start /AFFINITY 3 bonita-start.bat` (where 3 is the affinity mask expressed as a hexadecimal number)
+* For Windows: `start /AFFINITY 3 start-bonita.bat` (where 3 is the affinity mask expressed as a hexadecimal number)

 This table explains the relation between the hexadecimal parameter of the command and the physical CPUs you targeted.
 As an example, if hexadecimal parameter is equal to 6.
 The corresponding binary number is 0110, that means you will only target the CPU 2 and CPU 3.